MasonMarc/ReadMe-Gen/utils/readme.md

   # Installation

-  install nodejs and run npm i in the terminal
+  install nodejs and npm inquirer to run this project

   # Usage

-  run node generateMarkdown.js and then follow the prompts to use
+  to use, after installing, run nodejs on the file and follow the user prompts to fill out your readme.
+It will be saved to the file you are in afterwards

   # License